 These are the top 5 reasons to let us set you up with a hunt for some stud whitetails in Idaho!

 I prefer the timber draws in the early season with archery equipment to be followed with long range rifle hunts over clear cuts during the rifle season.
 There are many different ways to do it out here and no one style is better than the rest.
 The differing terrain may require different fitness levels.
-I recommend being in Elk shape to hunt deer out here if you want a big one.
-The population densities are not as high as in the mid-West so some work is involved to pick through and find the buck you are looking for.
-Click here for a workout that we recommend.
+I recommend being in elk shape to hunt deer out here if you want a big one.
+The population densities are not as high as in the midwest so some work is involved to pick through and find the buck you are looking for.

 The people densities are a great part of why it is so awesome to whitetail hunt in Idaho.
-If you look at the numbers of people that hunt to the square miles of land it is a fraction of that of even the most managed areas in the mid-West.
+If you look at the numbers of people that hunt to the square miles of land it is a fraction of that of even the most managed areas in the midwest.
 You can leave the other people behind and chase big bucks on your own terms without having to worry about other people spooking YOUR deer!

-3. Rut Timing
+3. Hit the Rut

 Many hunters will choose to deer hunt out West because of when our rut falls.
 You could be able to hunt several different ruts all across the United States if whitetails are what you’re looking for.
-For instance in the mid west the rut is in early November, followed by the west with the rut being mid to late November and moving on down you could even hunt the southern rut in places like Texas after all that!
+For instance in the midwest the rut is in early November, followed by the west with the rut being mid to late November and moving on down you could even hunt the southern rut in places like Texas after all that!
 It’s like it was planned that way for opportunity!

-4. Extended Seasons
+4. Idaho has Extended Seasons

-In Idaho the seasons are long and give great opportunity to hunt bucks early, pre rut, rut, post rut and the migration.
+In Idaho the seasons are long and give great opportunity to hunt bucks early, pre-rut, rut, post rut and the migration.
 These all have their differing benefits that some hunters like and others not so much.
 The season opens on August 30 and runs to the end of the year with great opportunity for different weapon choices.
 The beauty of it is that the tag is over the counter and you don’t have to pick a weapon season.
 You can do them all if you want!

 The best part of it all is BIG BUCKS!
 I have personally taken several nice bucks in Idaho not to mention some of the bombers taken every year with our guides here in Idaho!
-Bucks from the 130-170 range are taken every year on both public and private lands with a few being taken that will exceed that and leave people starring in amazement.
+Bucks from the 130-170 range are taken every year on both public and private lands with a few being taken that will exceed that and leave people staring in amazement.
 It is rare that bucks of that caliber can even been seen on public lands let alone be harvested on a pretty regular basis!